percona/k8sps-docs/docs/haproxy-conf.md

   }}'
 ```

-The resulting HAPproxy setup will contain two services:
+The resulting HAPproxy setup will contain the `cluster1-haproxy` service

-* `cluster1-haproxy` service listening on ports 3306 (MySQL) and 3309 (the [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/)).
+listening on ports 3306 (MySQL cluster zero member) and 3307 (other members).

 This service is pointing to the MySQL cluster member number zero
-    (`cluster1-mysql-0`) by default when this member is available.
-If a zero
+(`cluster1-mysql-0`) on the default 3306 port when this member is available.
+If
-    member is not available, members are selected in descending order of their
+a zero member is not available, members are selected in descending order of
-    numbers (e.g. `cluster1-mysql-2`, then `cluster1-mysql-1`, etc.).
-This
+their numbers (e.g. `cluster1-mysql-2`, then `cluster1-mysql-1`, etc.).
+It can
-    service can be used for both read and write load, or it can also be used
+be used for both read and write load, or it can also be used just for write load
-    just for write load (single writer mode) in setups with split write and read
+(single writer mode) in setups with split write and read loads.
+On 3307 port
-    loads.

-* `cluster1-mysql-proxy` service selects MySQL cluster members to serve queries
+this service selects MySQL cluster members to serve queries following the Round
-    following the Round Robin load balancing algorithm.
+Robin load balancing algorithm.

 When the cluster with HAProxy is upgraded, the following steps
 take place.
 First, reader members are upgraded one by one: the Operator waits
 until the upgraded Percona Distribution for MySQL luster member becomes synced,
 and then proceeds to upgrade the next member.
 When the upgrade is finished for
-all the readers, then the writer Percona XtraDB Cluster member is finally
+all the readers, then the writer MySQL cluster member is finally upgraded.
-upgraded.

 ## Passing custom configuration options to HAProxy